 Description

 Known for his surrealist paintings, Salvador Dalí was one of the most controversial and paradoxical artists of the 20th century.
 Over the past decades, alongside Picasso and Matisse, Dalí has gradually come to be seen as a magnificent figure whose life and work occupy a central and exceptional place in the history of modern art.
 Dalí's 1952 painting, Galatea of Spheres, depicts Gala Dalí, his wife and muse.
-This surrealist artwork consists of a series of spheres arranged in a continuous sequence.
+This surrealist artwork consists of a series of spheres arranged in a continuous pattern.

 Raw materials used by Malabar?